akhan390/KDRI/README.md

 Data cleaning and initial feature selection was performed in python using `pandas`, `scikit-learn`, `numpy`, and `imblearn`.
 Manual removal of features pertaining to pancreatic transplants, those unavailable prior to transplant, those pertaining to or utilizing race/ethnicity (eg; GFR), and those leaking graft survival information was performed.
 The dataframe was then filtered for features containing ≤ 10% null values.
 The final dataframe contained 102,480 transplant records.

 Numeric and categorical features were separated into distinct dataframes for initial feature selection. `RandomUnderSampler` was used to balance the graft failure and survival classes in order to perform ANOVA and chi-square tests on numeric and categorical features, respectively.
-The top 30 of 38 numeric and top 70 of 1677 features using `SelectKBest` were utilized for model tuning an further feature selection using a [Random Survival Forest](https://www.semanticscholar.org/paper/Random-survival-forests-Ishwaran-Kogalur/9ee2d6a8de063e2621eebc620b9d9d3d8a380374) model.
+The top 30 of 38 numeric and top 70 of 1677 features using `SelectKBest` were utilized for model tuning and further feature selection using a Random Survival Forests model.<sup>[6]((https://www.semanticscholar.org/paper/Random-survival-forests-Ishwaran-Kogalur/9ee2d6a8de063e2621eebc620b9d9d3d8a380374)</sup>

 #### Models

+##### Random Survival Forests
+Random Survival Forests was chosen over the original Cox regression model for the ability to avoid the proportional hazards constraint while maintaining interpretability.<sup>[7](https://humboldt-wi.github.io/blog/research/information_systems_1920/group2_survivalanalysis/#rsf)</sup> The model computes a random forest using the log-rank test as the splitting criterion.
+The cumulative hazard of the leaf nodes in each tree are calculated and averaged in the following ensemble.<sup>[7](https://humboldt-wi.github.io/blog/research/information_systems_1920/group2_survivalanalysis/#rsf)</sup>

+##### DeepSurv

+DeepSurv is a Cox Proportional Hazards deep neural network.<sup>[8](https://bmcmedresmethodol.biomedcentral.com/articles/10.1186/s12874-018-0482-1)</sup> It works by estimating each individual’s effect on their hazard rates with respect to parametrized weights of the network<sup>[7](https://humboldt-wi.github.io/blog/research/information_systems_1920/group2_survivalanalysis/#rsf)</sup>.
+After feature importances were determined from Random Survival Forests using `PermutationImportance`, features with non-zero weights were eliminated and the 33 remaining features were used in a DeepSurv model to attempt to improve predictive accuracy.

 #### Model Training
+Random Survival Forests training and hyperparameter tuning was performed on Google AI Platform using the set of 100 features selected by initial statistical analysis.

 #### Feature Importance
+The `PermutationImportance`

 ## Conclusions and Recommendations